Route Overview

 8. Storks Nests

-Along the Rota Vicentina (Fishermen’s Trail), the world’s only colony of white storks nesting on sea cliffs thrives, with over 40 occupied nests, notably near Cabo Sardão.
+Along the Rota Vicentina (Fishermen’s Trail), the world’s only colony of white storks nesting on sea cliffs thrives, with over 40 occupied nests notably near Cabo Sardão.
 Nesting on cliffs offers protection from terrestrial predators, though the exposed nests endure harsh spring weather.
 Many stork couples remain migratory, returning at winter’s end to find their nests damaged, requiring extensive repairs.
+These silent birds (they have no voice boxes and clap their beaks in a mating ritual) have thrived since being officially protected in the 1980’s.
+Their population has grown since and because of this you may see storks nesting on telegraph poles.
+A unique behaviour to this region is the storks staying all year round and nesting on the cliff edges.
+This is not seen anywhere else in the world.

 Wildlife

 Along the Rota Vicentina (Fishermen’s Trail), a diverse array of wildlife awaits discovery amidst the coastal cliffs, sandy beaches, and rural countryside of the Alentejo and Algarve regions of Portugal.
-Birdwatchers can delight in sightings of various avian species, including seagulls, cormorants, herons, falcons, and the iconic storks.
-Storks, in particular, hold significance to the area, as they are revered symbols of fertility, good luck, and prosperity in Portuguese culture.
-Their massive nests can be spotted atop chimneys, church steeples, and other structures throughout the countryside, adding to the picturesque charm of the landscape.
-In addition to avian residents, marine life such as dolphins, sea otters and seals can often be observed offshore, while mammals like rabbits, foxes, and wild boar inhabit the rural areas.
-Vibrant wildflowers, lizards basking in the sun, and a myriad of insects and butterflies further enrich the natural tapestry of the Rota Vicentina (Fishermen’s Trail), inviting hikers to immerse themselves in the beauty and biodiversity of this captivating coastal trail.
+Birdwatchers will delight in sightings of various avian species such as seagulls, cormorants, herons, falcons and of course the iconic storks.
+Storks are revered symbols of fertility, good luck, and prosperity in Portuguese culture.
+Their massive nests can be spotted atop chimneys, poles, church steeples and other structures throughout the countryside, adding to the picturesque charm of the landscape.
+In addition to avian residents, marine life such as dolphins, sea otters and seals can often be observed offshore while mammals like rabbits, foxes, and wild boar inhabit the rural areas.
+Vibrant wildflowers, lizards basking in the sun and a myriad of insects and butterflies further enrich the rich natural tapestry of the Rota Vicentina (Fishermen’s Trail).

 History of The Rota Vicentina (Fishermen’s Trail)